-Labor and fringe benefit increases account for about $22 million.
-Inflationary growth in materials costs and other costs make up for the rest.
+Labor and fringe benefit increases account for about $23 million.
+Inflationary growth in materials costs, the cost of the federally mandated Positive Train Control safety system is adding $2 million and other costs make up for the rest.

 Why can’t you cut your expenses?

 As noted above, we have and will continue to cut expenses as much as we can – but we can’t cut them enough to trim the full $45 million.
-We proposed to trim $15 million this year after cutting a combined $24.8 million in the six years prior to 2018.
+We will trim $14 million next year after cutting a combined $24.8 million in the six years prior to 2018.

 Yes, there will be some cuts.
 That is something we strive to avoid, since our business is to provide service.